 The material used for many trekking poles is aluminium.
 This metal is light, durable and resilient, making it ideal for use whilst walking and trekking in varying terrain.
 It comes in various thicknesses, so the poles can be trimmed down to a minimal weight.
 If you want an even lighter trekking pole, then there are some made of carbon as well.
 This carbon fibre composite material is substantially lighter and has the advantage that it is significantly stiffer.
 Because of this stiffness, the poles do not vibrate, which is something that can be extremely irritating about aluminium poles, unless they are spring-loaded.
 The disadvantage of carbon is that it may suddenly break if they get a dent or crack, unlike an aluminium pole, which can bend.

-Some models such as the Leki Carbon Titanium Anti-shock poles use both materials.
+Some models such as the Leki Sherpa FX.One Carbon poles use both materials.
 The bottom is made of carbon, whilst the top is aluminium.

 Folding or telescoping poles?

 Still, most trekking poles are so-called telescoping poles, which can be shrunk down for storage.
 Locking the individual parts in place can be achieved by either using a twist lock mechanism or levers, depending on the poles.
 The latter has the advantage of being easy to use even with gloves and easy to replace in case they become defective.
-On the other hand, they are a bit heavier, but in lighter poles such as the Core 125 by Exped the twist lock mechanism is more useful.
+On the other hand, they are a bit heavier, but in lighter poles the twist lock mechanism is more useful.

 If the weight plays a particularly important role, so-called folding poles are very popular.
 The individual sections are connected with a thick cable and secured with a push button.
 Because there are no levers or twist lock mechanisms, the trekking poles are even lighter.
 Models such as the Distance Carbon by Black Diamond are particularly popular among trail runners and hillwalkers.